-No. Michigan law requires legal presence, not having a Social Security number.
-Being legally present and having a Social Security number are somewhat related, but are not the same thing.
+No. Michigan law requires legal presence; it does not require that a person have a Social Security number.
+Being legally present and having a Social Security number are somewhat related but are not the same thing.
 Some people who are not legally present have Social Security numbers and some people who are legally present do not have them.
-The law does require that people who actually have Social Security numbers provide them to the Secretary of State.
+The law does require that people who do have Social Security numbers provide them to the Secretary of State.
 Those who do not have them but are legally present can provide documentation from Social Security that they are not eligible for a number.
 Can Deferred Action for Childhood Arrivals (DACA) beneficiaries get Michigan driver's licenses now?
 Yes, if they have current DACA status.